opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

     Any IPv6 functionality is optional.
 If you don't want to use IPv4+IPv6 dual stack, just skip all IPv6 addresses/networks and focus on IPv4.
 Its also possible to skip IPv4 and create native IPv6 tunnels.

 ..
 Warning::
-    Don't copy security relevant configuration parameters like passwords into your configuration.
+    - Don't copy security relevant configuration parameters like passwords into your configuration.
 Create your own!
+    - Change all IP addresses, usernames and DNS Records to your own usecase.

 -----------------------------
 Methods for Roadwarrior Setup